 the warmth and most sensual kisses bestow upon man.

 The picture below is from Le Louis XV – Alain Ducasse à l’Hôtel de Paris, Monaco, one of Romana’s favourites and the place for her 50th birthday and her last birthday in February 2008.

-The picture above show Romana’s and my favorite breakfast place in South of France La Réserve de Beaulieu, a small hotel with a personal and professional service.
-We stayed many time there and later many times for breakfast or a special dinner.
+The picture above shows Romana’s and my favorite breakfast place in the South of France La Réserve de Beaulieu, a small hotel with personal and professional service.
+We stayed many times there and later many times for breakfast or a special dinner.

-The picture below show Romana’s and my favorite place in Italy for breakfast place in Italy, Splendido in Portofino.
-A place where I first came back in 1959 and have enjoyed from time to time during the last 60 years.
+The picture below shows Romana’s and my favorite place in Italy for breakfast place in Italy, Splendido in Portofino.
+A place where I first came in 1959 and have enjoyed it from time to time during the last 60 years.

 My R O M A N A & I

 1989 was the most important year in my life

 The 24th of May 1989 was important for me because I won against Denmark at the European Court of Human Rights.
 This was a near nine-year struggle and hard work, not to forget the suffering of 309 solitary confinement and 1492 pre-trial incarceration.
 The first-ever win against Denmark since near 40 years earlier, Denmark become a member of the Court.
 Denmark had never lost a case.
 Geoffrey Robertson claim in his new book: Rather His Own Man: In Court with Tyrants, Tarts and Troublemakers, that my case was the most important case, as to human rights, that he has been involved in and he was involved in so many cases in Strasbourg and throughout the world.